chardcastle/address-lookup/README.md

 * Some test driven development was allowable.
 * Where appropriate, test data didn't have to be accurate.
 * Empty search results are not added to the CSV file.
+* It was not necessary to maintain PSR-2 code compliance.

+### Installation

+1) Download or clone the work from https://github.com/chardcastle/address-lookup.git
+2) Navigate to the project directory
+3) Install composer and run composer install to import the necessary dependancies.
+4) Ensure write permissions to the data folder.

 ### Usage